dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 ## Overview

 One key feature of Motoko is its ability to automatically persist the program's state without explicit user instruction, called **orthogonal persistence**.
 This not only covers persistence across transactions but also includes canister upgrades.
-For this purpose, Motoko features a bespoke compiler and runtime system that manages upgrades in a sophisticated way such that a new program version can pick of the state left behind by a previous program version.
-As a result, Motoko data persistence is not simple, but also prevents data corruption and loss and is efficient at the same time.
+For this purpose, Motoko features a bespoke compiler and runtime system that manages upgrades in a sophisticated way such that a new program version can pick up the state left behind by a previous program version.
+As a result, Motoko data persistence is not simple but also prevents data corruption or loss, while being efficient at the same time.
 No database, stable memory API, or stable data structure is required to retain state across upgrades.
-Instead, a simple `stable` keyword is sufficient declare an data structure of arbitrary shape persistent, even if the structure uses sharing, has a deep complexity, or contains cycles.
+Instead, a simple `stable` keyword is sufficient to declare an data structure of arbitrary shape persistent, even if the structure uses sharing, has a deep complexity, or contains cycles.

 This is substantially different to other languages supported on the IC, which use off-the-shelf language implementations that are not designed for orthogonal persistence in mind: They rearrange memory structures in an uncontrolled manner on re-compilation or at runtime.
 As an alternative, in other languages, programmers have to explicilty use stable memory or special stable data structures to rescue their data between upgrades.
 Contrary to Motoko, this approach is not only cumbersome, but also unsafe and inefficient.
-Compared to using stable data structures, Motoko's orthogonal persistence allows more natural data modeling and significantly faster data accesses, eventually resulting in way more efficient programs.
+Compared to using stable data structures, Motoko's orthogonal persistence allows more natural data modeling and significantly faster data access, eventually resulting in more efficient programs.

 ## Declaring stable variables

 In an actor, you can configure which part of the program is considered to be persistent, i.e. survives upgrades, and which part are ephemeral, i.e. are reset on upgrades.

 More precisely, each `let` and `var` variable declaration in an actor can specify whether the variable is `stable` or `flexible`.
 If you don’t provide a modifier, the variable is assumed to be `flexible` by default.

 The semantics of the modifiers is as follows:
 * `stable` means that all values directly or indirectly reachable from that stable actor variable are considered persistent and automatically retained across upgrades.
 This is the primary choice for most of the program's state.